-As a web developer, your job is to create an experience that users will enjoy, but what if your site isn't geared for mobile?
-Should you tear it down and start from scratch, or try to patch the flaws potentially leading to more issues in the future?
+As a marketer, website owner, and/or web developer, your job is to create an experience that users will enjoy, but what if your site isn't geared for mobile?
+Should you tear it down and start from scratch, take on a website redesign, or try to patch the flaws potentially leading to more issues in the future?

-One option is to create a mobile app for your website, instead.
-This way, you can keep your desktop version the same while simultaneously offering a mobile variant that's more user-friendly.
+One option is to create a mobile app for your website instead.
+This way, you keep your desktop version the same while offering a mobile variant that's more user-friendly.

-This feature is only available for iOS or Android apps.
+Multi-touch is a feature only available for iOS or Android apps.
 There are various gestures like swiping, pinching, and more that you can use to interact with an app.
 As a result, users get a more personalized, engaging, and habitual experience versus what they would get with a desktop browser.

 Depending on their location, some users may have weak or no internet connection.
-While a website requires a strong connection to the internet, mobile apps can work offline so they're always available to users.
+While a website always requires a connection to the internet, mobile apps can work offline, so they're always available.

 You can also integrate several offline features within your app.
 For example, it's possible to use Google Docs without an internet connection as changes are saved on the device and are moved to the cloud when the user is back online.

 Ready to get started with your mobile app?
-Not so fast, first, we need to decide if your app will be offered on Android, iOS, or both.
+First, we need to decide if your app will be offered on Android, iOS, or both.

 Should my mobile app be Android or iOS?